We’ve spent dozens of hours researching keyboard piano and chose nine keyboards that have the best combination of price and features.

 What kind of features can I expect to get if I have $1,000 to spend on a digital piano?

-You can get a lot for $1,000 - a full size keyboard with weighted keys, and a touch-sensitive keyboard with realistic piano sounds.
+You can get a lot for $1,000 - a full size keyboard piano with weighted, and a touch-sensitive keyboard with realistic piano sounds.
 You also often get the necessary accessories – a stand, bench, and sometimes extras like headphones.

 What kind of features can I expect to get if I have $2,000 to spend on a digital piano?